joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 7

 ```
+var rockysAgeDogYears = 50
+var rockysHumanAge = rockysAgeDogYears / 7
+print("Rocky's age in dog years is \(rockysAgeDogYears) and his age in human years is \(rockysHumanAge)")

 ***
 ## 10. Everyone hates solving word problems by hand so let’s make a program to solve them for us.